Can't decide, undecided

 Can't decide on a career?
 Or college major?
+Training program?
 This is not unusual.

 Another factor that frequently causes indecision is that important information is missing.
-If you feel you do not know enough about the occupations or majors you are considering, go to Learn More about the Jobs that Interest Me or Choose a College Major or Training Program.
+If you feel you do not know enough about the occupations or majors you are considering, go to Learn More about the Jobs that Interest Me or Learn more about college majors.

 There are also situations, of course, where a person is unable to decide even though they have adequate information and maturity.
 Here we recommend seeing a professional counselor.
 Career Counseling will get you started.